+'''

+Local Membership:

-Local Membership: State: One of {"NoInfo", "Include"}
+State: One of {"NoInfo", "Include"}

-PIM (S,G) Join/Prune State: o State: One of {"NoInfo" (NI), "Join" (J), "Prune-Pending" (PP)} o Prune-Pending Timer (PPT) o Join/Prune Expiry Timer (ET) (S,G) Assert Winner State o State: One of {"NoInfo" (NI), "I lost Assert" (L), "I won Assert" (W) } o Assert Timer (AT) o Assert winner's IP Address (AssertWinner) o Assert winner's Assert Metric (AssertWinnerMetric) Not interface specific: Upstream (S,G) Join/Prune State: o State: One of {"NotJoined(S,G)", "Joined(S,G)"} o Upstream (S,G) Join/Prune Timer (JT) o Last RPF Neighbor towards S that was used o SPTbit (indicates (S,G) state is active) o (S,G) Keepalive Timer (KAT) Additional (S,G) state at the DR: o Register state: One of {"Join" (J), "Prune" (P), "Join-Pending" (JP), "NoInfo" (NI)} o Register-Stop timer Additional (S,G) state at the RP: o PMBR: the first PMBR to send a Register for this source with the Border bit set.
+'''

+PIM (S,G) Join/Prune State:

+- o State: One of {"NoInfo" (NI), "Join" (J),

+"Prune-Pending" (PP)}

+- o Prune-Pending Timer (PPT)

+- o Join/Prune Expiry Timer (ET)

+- (S,G) Assert Winner State

+- o State: One of {"NoInfo" (NI), "I lost Assert" (L), "I won Assert" (W)}

+- o Assert Timer (AT)

+- o Assert winner's IP Address (AssertWinner)

+- o Assert winner's Assert Metric (AssertWinnerMetric)

+Not interface specific:

+Upstream (S,G) Join/Prune State:

+- o State: One of {"NotJoined(S,G)", "Joined(S,G)"}

+- o Upstream (S,G) Join/Prune Timer (JT)

+- o Last RPF Neighbor towards S that was used

+- o SPTbit (indicates (S,G) state is active)

+- o (S,G) Keepalive Timer (KAT)

+Additional (S,G) state at the DR:

+- o Register state: One of {"Join" (J), "Prune" (P),

+"Join-Pending" (JP), "NoInfo" (NI)}

+- o Register-Stop Timer (RST)

-Local membership is the result of the local source-specific membership mechanism (such as IGMP version 3) running on that interface and specifying that this particular source should be included.
+Local membership is the result of the local source-specific membership mechanism (such as IGMP Version 3) running on that interface and specifying that this particular source should be included.
 As stored here, this state is the resulting state after any IGMPv3 inconsistencies have been resolved.
-It need not be kept if this router is not the DR on that interface unless this router won a (S,G) assert on this interface for this group.
-However, we recommend storing this information if possible, as it reduces latency converging to stable operating conditions after a failure causing a change of DR. This information is used by the pim_include(S,G) macro described in Section 4.1.6.
+It need not be kept if this router is not the DR on that interface unless this router won an (S,G) assert on this interface for this group.
+However, it is RECOMMENDED to store this information if possible, as it reduces latency converging to stable operating conditions after a failure causing a change of DR. This information is used by the pim_include(S,G) macro described in Section 4.1.5.

 PIM (S,G) Join/Prune state is the result of receiving PIM (S,G) Join/Prune messages on this interface and is specified in Section 4.5.2.
-The state is used by the macros that calculate the outgoing interface list in Section 4.1.6, and in the JoinDesired(S,G) macro (defined in Section 4.5.7) that is used in deciding whether a Join(S,G) should be sent upstream.
+The state is used by the macros that calculate the outgoing interface list in Section 4.1.5, and in the JoinDesired(S,G) macro (defined in Section 4.5.5) that is used in deciding whether a Join(S,G) should be sent upstream.